pazz/alot/INSTALL.md

 ------------------
  * python-magic (python bindings to the file(1) utility)
  * a mailcap file (I recommend installing 'mime-support' on debian/ubuntu).
+   This is used to determine the commands to call when opening attachments or text-rendering parts that are not plaintext, e.g. text/html.
+   Make sure you have a inline renderer for text/html set as otherwise html mails will not display:

+    #~/.mailcap, take w3m for example:
+    text/html;  w3m -dump %s; nametemplate=%s.html; copiousoutput

-All configs are optional, but if you want to send mails you need to specify at least one account section in your config:
+All other configs are optional, but if you want to send mails you need to specify at least one account section in your config:

     [account uoe]